Solinea/goldstone-server/docs/HACKING.md

     $ docker-compose -f docker-compose.yml up

+## Start and Stop the Goldstone Dev Environment

+There are convenince scripts to start/stop the virtual machines and docker containers used during goldstone development.
+To start working on goldstone, execute:

+    $ cd $PROJECT_HOME/goldstone-server
+    $ bin/start_dev_env.sh

+When you want to shut things down, execute:

+    $ cd $PROJECT_HOME/goldstone-server
+    $ bin/stop_dev_env.sh

 ## Initialize Goldstone Server

 This step configures the Goldstone Server database, and is the final step before running the application.
-You can rerun this step if you want to wipe the database clean; however, it will not remove existing data in Elasticsearch.
+It only needs to be done the first time you start Goldstone, and when you change ES or PostgreSQL schema.
+You can rerun this step if you want to wipe the database clean; however, it will not remove existing data in PostgreSQL and Elasticsearch.

 To initialize Goldstone Server, use the goldstone_init fabric task:

     $ cd $PROJECT_HOME/goldstone-server
+    $ dropdb -h 127.0.0.1 -U postgres goldstone  # password goldstone
+    $ createdb -h 127.0.0.1 -U postgres goldstone   # password goldstone
     $ fab goldstone_init

 You will be prompted for the settings to use (select `local_docker`), passwords for the Django admin and goldstone user, and your OpenStack cloud settings.